 Gene therapy & gene replacement are some of the examples, though not practical yet.
 There is hope that these types of approaches will replace conventional ways to treat canine cancer in the future.

 In addition, there are constantly clinical trials being conducted that may provide new and helpful information and opportunities at low or no cost.
-A good source for information in the Veterinary Cancer Society.
+A good source for information is the Veterinary Cancer Society.

 Any dog cancer treatment plan includes the need to maintain a balanced diet.
 Malnutrition is being an important factor to avoid.
 Most veterinarians prefer that dog's stay with a high quality commercial diet, since these contain the correct ratios of needed nutrients.
 For those considering a homemade diet, such as those found on the internet, be cautious and if you want to go this route, consult with a veterinary nutritionist to make sure you are not missing a key nutrient.